napalm-automation/napalm/docs/validate/index.rst

 ``complies`` which is telling us that overall, the device is not compliant.
 Now we can dig in on the rest of the report.
 The ``get_interfaces_ip`` part seems to be complying just fine, however, the ``get_facts`` is complaining about something.
-If we keep digging we will see that the ``os_version`` key we were looking for is present but it's not complying as its actual value is not the one we specified; it is ``4.15.2.1F-2759627.41521F``.
+If we keep digging we will see that the ``os_version`` key we were looking for is present but not compliant as its actual value is not the one we specified; it is ``4.15.2.1F-2759627.41521F``.

 Now let's do the same for junos::